HoTT/HoTT-2023/local-information.md

 ### Getting around in Pittsburgh

-There are public busses in Pittsburgh, the fare is paid on entering the bus and is $2.75 to be payed in cash (there is no change).
+There are public busses in Pittsburgh, the fare is paid on entering the bus and is $2.75 to be payed in cash (there is no change) or [via an app](https://www.rideprt.org/fares-and-passes/mobileticket/).
 If you need to change the bus to get somewhere, you have to pay again.
 It is possible to get a bus card and load it using a credit card at bus stations (≠ bus stop).
 A bus station in Shadyside is [Negley